databendlabs/databend/docs/doc/14-sql-commands/90-explain-cmds/explain-fragments.md

 title: EXPLAIN FRAGMENTS
 ---

-Shows the distributed execution plan of a SQL statement.
+Shows the distributed execution plan of an SQL statement.

-This command transforms the execution plan of a SQL statement into plan fragments where you can see the process of retrieving the data you need from Databend.
+This command transforms the execution plan of an SQL statement into plan fragments where you can see the process of retrieving the data you need from Databend.

 ## Syntax